ovsilya/badal_assignment/README.md

 <h3>Tool selection</h3>

-- VM instance has been created in GCP with the access through the SSH connection
+- VM instance has been created in GCP with the access through the SSH connection.
-- Document AI by Google Cloud is being used here as a tool for processing unstructured data to analyze and extract entities
+- Document AI by Google Cloud is being used here as a tool for processing unstructured data to analyze and extract entities.
-- General form processor is used to extract form elements (this processor has public access)
+- General form processor is used to extract form elements (this processor has public access).

 Below are the steps to be executed before running the analysis task on the processor.